rosasurfer/mt4-mql-framework/bin/README.md

 ### How to compile MQL programs without using MetaEditor?
-For maximum backward compatibility the framework includes the compiler of MT4 build 224.
-The reliability of .ex4 files generated with that compiler outweights its minor restrictions compared to current compiler versions.
-The included compiler may be replaced by any other compiler version of MetaEditor builds &lt;= 509 without changes to the code base.
+For backward compatibility the framework includes the compiler of MetaTrader 4 build 224.
+The reliability of .ex4 files generated with that compiler outweights the limitations compared to current compiler versions.
+The compiler may be replaced by any compiler version of MetaEditor 4 builds &lt;= 509 without changes to the code base.

-The compiler may be integrated in another development environment by registering custom CLI tools.
-It may also be called manually either directly or using the provided script `mqlc`:
+The compiler can be called manually from the command line or it can be integrated in 3rd party development environments by registering custom CLI tools.

 ```bash
 $ mqlc -?